Zohra Drif

 Zohra Drif Bitat (زهرة ظريف بيطاط, born 28 December 1934) is a retired Algerian lawyer, moudjahid (a militant of the Algerian War of Independence), and the vice-president of the Council of the Nation, the upper house of the Algerian Parliament.
 Drif was born in Tissemselt, Algeria, part of the province of Tiaret, where her grandfather was an imam and her father served as a lawyer and judge in Tiaret.
 She is best known for her activities on behalf of the National Liberation Front (FLN) during the Algerian War of Independence.

 Drif was married to Rabah Bitat, one of the heads of the FLN and president of the National Assembly.
-In Algeria, she is considered as a heroine in the Algerian War of Independence against French colonisation.
-She was a part of the FLN's bomb network and during the Algerian War of Independence, she worked with Ali La Pointe, Hassiba Ben Bouali and Yacef Saâdi, head of the Autonomous Zone of Algiers.
+In Algeria, she is considered a heroine in the Algerian War of Independence against French colonisation.
+She was a part of the FLN's bomb network and during the Algerian War of Independence, she worked with Ali La Pointe, Hassiba Ben Bouali, and Yacef Saâdi, head of the Autonomous Zone of Algiers.
 Her time in the war is most known in connection with the Milk Bar Café bombing in 1956.

 Early life

-Drif (زهرة ظريف) was born into an upper class, traditional Algerian family and was raised in the countryside.
+Drif was born into an upper-class, traditional Algerian family and was raised in the countryside.
 She grew up in Vialar.
-Drif's father was a well-established lawyer an reached the status of qadi.
-She attended an elite secondary school, Lycée Fromentin, in Algiers,and later studied law at the University of Algiers from 1954.
+Drif's father was a well-established lawyer and reached the status of qadi.
+She attended an elite secondary school, Lycée Fromentin, in Algiers, and later studied law at the University of Algiers from 1954.
 It was at Lycée Fromentin that she met her close friend, and later fellow member of the FLN, Samia Lakhdari.
 However, her increased involvement in the FLN affected her grades and she was forced to put her studies on hold.
 Drif developed ideals that were both feminist and anti-colonial.
 In her memoir, Drif cites her family and friends as a key influence on her ideals, in particular her mother but also her brother who was also involved in the freedom struggle and suffered with mental health difficulties as a result.
-Also her relationship with Samia Lakhdari’s family with whom she had philosophical debates which proved fundamental in founding her beliefs.
-Furthermore, Drif cites the influence of French Revolutionary and Enlightenment Philosophers as a key influence in her upbringings, in particular looking to the 1793 “Declaration of the Rights of Man and of the Citizen,” as well as other key thinkers such as Danton, Montesquieu and Clémenceau.
+Also her relationship with Samia Lakhdari's family with whom she had philosophical debates which proved fundamental in founding her beliefs.
+Furthermore, Drif cites the influence of French Revolutionary and Enlightenment Philosophers as a key influence in her upbringing, in particular looking to the 1793 “Declaration of the Rights of Man and of the Citizen,” as well as other key thinkers such as Danton, Montesquieu and Clémenceau.
 For Drif, the overwhelming contradiction of individual rights and liberties professed in French philosophy was a direct contradiction to her experiences of French Colonialism.